YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDUNKNFMT
 ---------------

-GDUNKNFMT, xxxx is not formatted as a global directory
+GDUNKNFMT, xxxx is not formatted as a Global Directory

 GDE Information: This indicates that GDE could not load the specified file xxxx because it is not a valid Global Directory file.
 GDE aborts the load after it issues this message.